 - Here is the info for Eritrea visas

 - Here is the info for Djibouti visas

 - Here is the info for Ethiopia visas

-Packing for Africa is no walk in the park, and in my research, I’ve found it very confusing because there’s always bloggers that tell you one thing, then take beautiful photos in clothing that other bloggers tell you is inappropriate.
+Packing for an East Africa trip is not easy, and in my research, I’ve found it very confusing because there’s always bloggers that tell you one thing, then take beautiful photos in clothing that other bloggers tell you is inappropriate.
 Ugh!
 So anyway, I found that my tour company, Intrepid had some great tips in their detailed information notes for the tour.
 I also connected with a friend who just returned from Kenya to get her insight from her experience.
-So here are some of the tips I’ve learned for packing that I think are incredibly valuable to know.
+So here are some of the tips I’ve learned for packing that I think is incredibly valuable to know.